oscar10408/US-Birthweight-Heterogeneity-Analysis/README.md

 ## Notes

-- The original project was created in a course setting and has been reorganized here into a cleaner public-facing repository.
+- The original project was created in a course setting and has been reorganized into a cleaner portfolio-style repository.
-- The notebooks and report are included together so readers can connect the code to the statistical narrative.
+- The notebooks, report, and figures are included together so readers can trace the full workflow from preprocessing to interpretation.
-- Large raw data files are not committed to the repository.
+- Large raw data files are intentionally not committed.

-## Possible future improvements
+## Possible next improvements

-- add a single environment lockfile for Python and R dependencies
+- refactor notebooks into modular analysis scripts
-- refactor notebooks into reusable analysis scripts
+- add an environment file for both Python and R dependencies
-- add a small synthetic sample dataset for quick demonstration
+- include a lightweight synthetic sample for fast demonstration
-- export final figures with consistent naming and captions
+- export a polished summary notebook or HTML report for non-technical readers

 ## Author

-Hao-Chun Shih
+**Hao-Chun Shih**